 Examination Conventions are agreed by the Board of Examiners each year.
-You will receive a copy of the Examination Conventions which will apply to your Examination in 2023 not less than one term before your examination takes place, when they will also be published in the relevant course container on Canvas.
+You will receive a copy of the Examination Conventions which will apply to your Examination in 2022 not less than one before term before your examination takes place, when they will also be published in the relevant course container on Canvas.

-Until your Examination Conventions are issued, the most recent Examination Conventions will remain available on Canvas and may be used cautiously as a guide to standards.
-They are not binding or necessarily representative in every particular of the Conventions that will be published for your examination in 2022.
+Last year's Examination Conventions remain available on Canvas and may be used cautiously as a guide to standards.
+They are not binding or necessarily representative in every particular of the Conventions that will be published for your examination in 2023.